Shubhambhosale0411/TeleComServiceProvider_Project/README.md

 ## AZURE KEY VAULT:

 Here, we have used Azure Key vault to store secret keys for more secured connection.

+## Trigger:

+commonly used in Azure services to automate processes and enable event-driven architectures.
+Here in our project we used Storage Trigger as we insert those zip files in blob storage Trigger starts its execution and completes the entire workflow